HazardDede/pnp/README.md

     pip install pnp==0.10.0

 * **0.10.1** Introduces the pull.zway.ZwayReceiver and pull.sensor.OpenWeather component.
+Introduces logging configurations.
 * **0.10.0** Introduces engines.
 You are not enforced to explicitly use one and backward compatibility with legacy configs is given (actually the example configs work as they did before the change).
 So there shouldn't be any breaking change.
 * ... -> no history